xinhaoyuan/layout-machi/README.md

 ### The layout editing command

-The editor starts with the open area of the entire workarea, taking command to split the current area into multiple sub-areas, then editing each of them.
+The editing starts with the open area of the entire workarea, takes commands to split the current area into multiple sub-areas, then recursively edits each of them.
-The editor is keyboard driven, accepting a number of command keys.
-Before each command, you can optionally provide at most 2 digits for parameters (A, B) of the command.
+The editor is keyboard driven, each command is a key with at most 2 digits as parameters (A, B) before the command.
 Undefined parameters are (mostly) treated as 1.

 1. `Up`/`Down`: restore to the history command sequence